At Pets Plus Us, getting reimbursed is easier than you think!

 - Boarding, Kennel or Cattery Claim Form

-- You or your veterinarian can then submit the completed form and copy of the paid in full receipt to Pets Plus Us at:
+You can submit your paper claim form and copy of the paid in full invoice to Pets Plus Us at:

 Changing your reimbursement method from cheque to automatic deposit will help ensure you receive your reimbursement as quickly as possible.
 Please call us at 1-800-364-8422 if you would like to update your previous selection.